top of page

 We will discuss this with you to determine the best screening schedule for you.

-Schedule Smart: Try to avoid scheduling your Pap smear if you know it’s around the time you’re expecting your period.
+Schedule Smart: Avoid scheduling your Pap smear if you know it’s around the time you’re expecting your period.

 Communicate: Let us know if you're anxious, and we can give you support and guidance.